In 2001, chef Martin Picard opened Au Pied de Cochon in Montreal to serve, promote, and celebrate Quebecois food.

 Main Courses

+If you survive your appetizer, it's on to Round 2 with the main courses.
+Here's where the dishes go off the rails.
 First on the list is a homemade boudin (sausage or blood sausage), followed by a pork chop, boudin tart, halibut fish and chips, foie gras hamburger, beef short ribs, and lobster roll.
+The costliest option on the current menu is a rib-eye steak for 120 Canadian dollars ($92), with most entrees priced between $23 and $48.

 For my main, I ordered the hallmark "Duck in a Can," which I'd recently seen on Bourdain's Newfoundland episode of Parts Unknown.

+I focused my efforts on the duck, though it was hard not to eat the luscious foie gras.
 The duck meat and juices were delicious, but I left a lot behind.
 The Plogue a Champlain was already taking its toll, and I was slowing down.

-Related: Best Places to Eat in Montreal
+Related: Where To Eat in Montreal

 Desserts

 It was time to turn my attention to dessert, which, to be frank, I had been looking at since the beginning, as everything was on the same one-page menu.
+Maple toffee milkshake, maple creme brulee, maple syrup pie, and french toast were all vying for my attention.

-A jet-black plate of French toast arrived, stuffed with bananas, and topped with dulce de leche and black maple ice cream.
+I would've ordered the milkshake had the woman next to me not ordered the French toast.
+A jet-black plate of French toast arrived, stuffed with bananas and topped with dulce de leche and black maple ice cream.
 The black was achieved using activated charcoal.

+She was kind enough to offer me a bite, and I knew I'd be ordering the same thing when it was my turn.
 Having the whole dessert to myself was pure gluttony, and I loved every bite yet could only finish half of it before tapping out.

-Related: Pasjoli, a French Bistro in Santa Monica
+Related: Pasjoli, a French Bistro

 Cost

-My three-course dinner, plus tax and tip, at one of the best restaurants in Montreal came to 120 Canadian dollars ($92), slightly more expensive than my dinner at Joe Beef.
+My three-course dinner, plus tax and tip, at one of the best restaurants in Montreal, cost 120 Canadian dollars ($92), slightly more expensive than my dinner at Joe Beef.
+However, the strength of the U.S. dollar right now also means it's an excellent value for the quality and quantity of food served.

+Overall, I agree with those who say dinner at Au Pied de Cochon is a once-in-a-lifetime experience.
 Only I know I will be back in Montreal for a third time because the city is too fantastic not to continue exploring.
 And next time, I'll recognize less is more.
+Poutine with foie gras and a glass of French red wine sounds perfect.

 Plan Your Visit